Passiflora (Passion Vine)

 • Gentle body relaxation that may ease muscle tightness

-• Subtle mood enhancement without euphoric sensations
+• Subtle mood lift without intense euphoria

 • Smooth, earthy smoke with pleasant herbal notes